 Companion GuidesWe know that clean water is everyone’s responsibility, and we can all do our part to help protect this vital natural resource.
-To help readers make use of the State of the River Report, we’ve also created two companion guides and our Stewardship Pledge.
+To help readers make use of the State of the River Report, we’ve also created companion guides.

 - Stewardship Guide The Stewardship Guide provides practical steps that individuals can take in their home, yard and community to improve the health of the Mississippi.

 - Teacher’s Guide The brand new Teacher’s Guide helps teachers and students carry the lessons of the report into the classroom.

 - Policy Guide The FMR Policy Guide offers priority actions that federal, state and local leaders can take for the river.